Skip to main content

 Authorization and Authentication

-Understand the basics of user signin and access control
+Understand the basics of user sign-in and access control

-Updated this week
+Updated over a week ago

 The Thunk.AI platform uses OAuth 2.0/OIDC-based single-sign-on to authenticate user accounts.